yanliang567/fouram-public/docs/design_docs/deploy_architecture.md

 Note:
     This parameter will be converted into the corresponding architecture's resource configuration based on certain rules.
     If you need strict control over resource configuration, please use the `--deploy_config` parameter.

+    This is used to quickly verify compatibility with different deployment architecture!!
 ```

 ### Usage Scenarios